 The bottom line

-However, it’s still an additional debt that impacts your finances.
-It can jeopardize your credit if you don’t stay on top of the payments and pay the loan off in a timely manner.
-Reach out to a handful of lenders to find the most competitive rate and terms before borrowing a pet loan.
+However, a pet loan is still an additional debt that impacts your finances.
+It can jeopardize your credit if you don’t stay on top of the payments and pay the loan off promptly.
+Reach out to a handful of lenders to find the most competitive rate and terms before applying for a pet loan.